Amanda Blumenherst: Amateur career

-2005–06 (Freshman)

 At Duke University in Durham, North Carolina, Blumenherst was named the National Freshman of the Year by numerous publications.
 She had the lowest stroke average by a Duke freshman, 71.62, and was the second freshman at Duke to win her first collegiate golf tournament.
 She set a Blue Devil freshman record with a 54-hole total of 208 at the Mason Rudolph Championship.

-2006–07 (Sophomore)

 Blumenherst was named the NGCA National Player of the Year for the second year in a row.
 She won the Golfstat Cup to join Lorena Ochoa as the only two-time winners.
 She set a school-record 71.00 stroke average, and tied an NCAA record with a 63 (−9) at the NCAA East Regionals.

-2007–08 (Junior)

 Blumenherst won her second consecutive Honda Sports Award for golf as the best collegiate female golfer, which put her in the running for the Honda-Broderick Cup award as the collegiate Female Athlete of the Year.
 She was named the ACC Player of the Year for the third consecutive year, and had 30 career top 10 finishes.
 She won her third straight individual ACC championship in Daytona Beach, Florida, and finished fifth at the NCAA championships at Albuquerque.
 She led the Blue Devils to a second-place team finish at the NCAA East Regional and a third-place national finish in New Mexico.
 Blumenherst won a third "NCGA" National Player of the Year award.

-2008–09 (Senior)

 In her senior year, Blumenherst saw less impressive results, winning only once during the regular season, while still being named the ACC Co-Player of the Year.
 She graduated magna cum laude with a 3.84 GPA from Duke in May 2009 with a degree in history and minors in English and Theater.

 She was awarded the Dinah Shore Trophy Award by the LPGA Foundation for the second consecutive year.
 The award is presented to the female collegiate golfer who excels in both academics and athletics, while also demonstrating outstanding leadership skills and community service.
 In 2009, Blumenherst was a semi-finalist (one of twelve) for the Sullivan Award given annually to the world's most outstanding amateur athlete.
 She was also one of nine finalists for the 2009 NCAA Woman of the Year Award.